 There are numerous products available online for dehydrated coco bricks.
 All compressed bricks of coco should be rinsed and buffered before use regardless of the brand or claims on the packaging.
 If you follow the instructions below you can transform any brick of coco into a superior growing medium for cannabis.
 However, some bricks provide a better product to begin with and you end up with more quality coco fibers in the end.
 I recommend the Plantonix Organic Coco Bliss.
 It is an excellent deal and after rinsing and buffering it becomes a very high quality coco product.
 Each brick is ten pounds, which produces more than enough coco for six 5-gallon containers.

 Perlite to Mix with Coco

 Regardless of the type of coco that you start with, perlite is critical to help with drainage.
-Almost any perlite will do, but this 1-cubic-foot bag from Espoma is a good deal.
-It is a good mix of particle sizes and the perfect quantity to combine with a ten pound brick of coco like the Plantonix Organic Coco Bliss above.
+Almost any perlite will do, but this 18 quart bag from Hoffman Horticultural is lightweight and natural.
+It has a good mix of particle sizes, which help to improve drainage and aeration.

 Preparing Coco Coir for Cannabis